 The same peculiar spears flank the temple’s largest statues of hooded figures, one hanging upside down beneath the other like a bizarre mirror as sunlight shines down upon them from a hole in the ceiling.
 The top statue holds a staff in one hand and a sword in the other, dropping the latter to shatter the magic barrier blocking the central pit below.
 This is our only exit, and it requires us to fall down the massive shaft until the light at the other end of the tunnel blinds us, at which point we regain consciousness face-down on a beach.
 And there with us is the statue sword, stuck in the sand just like the spears.
 By all indications, it is the Nexus which loads these spears into a statue to then drop upon targets below, which would imply that the actual temple is floating somewhere high in the sky.

-The Nexus was apparently critical to the final battle.
+By every indication, the Nexus was the “lynchpin” to the final battle.
 In fact, it may have been the headquarters spearheading the war against the demons even back then.
 While the localization mistranslates this as blacksmiths, Boldwin actually complains about the temple not having enough tools for him to smith with.
 That by itself is odd, since you wouldn’t expect a house of god to have any tools for forging weapons and armor, especially one which largely hasn’t had human contact since the interim between the two Scourges.
 This therefore implies that blacksmiths were working at the temple during the First, meaning that soldiers were regularly coming to be armed there.
 Evidently, the last Monumental’s nonchalance in dealing with demon slayers and handling the Old One comes from plenty of experience.
 The priestesses waged a more conventional war before, supplying and commanding armies while their massive temple lobbed down projectiles and magic spells from the air until the indestructible beast was at last lulled to slumber.

 This temple, at any rate, doesn’t at all have enough smithing tools.
 That is, the ores I can use to even forge weapons are limited, but well, put up with it.
 It’s only because of my arms that smithing work can be done in a place like this to begin with.